frain-dev/convoy-website/content/blog/sending-webhooks-with-fastapi.md

     - Engineering
     - Tutorial
 featured: false
 description: Build a todo API with FastAPI and send webhook events to an endpoint for every CRUD operation.
+In this article, we will build a Todo API in FastAPI and use Convoy to publish webhook events for each operation on our Todo items; create, update & delete.
 published_at: 2022-11-29T16:30:00.000+00:00
 ---

 Webhooks are messages ( or payload ) sent from an application after the execution of an operation.
 They are also used to communicate between a chain of services; for example, a payment provider emits webhook events to an e-commerce application’s endpoint after a payment operation.
 Convoy facilitates publishing webhook events from your application to your clients by serving as a reliable egress.

 In this article, we will build a Todo API in FastAPI and use Convoy to publish webhook events for each operation on our Todo items; create, update & delete.

 ## Prerequisites